Pedrojok01/Ethernaut-Solutions/solutions/25_Motorbike.md

 ## The hack

-### Dencun upgrade
+### Dencun upgrade (Feb 2024)

 NOTE: The "old" solution for this challenge is not working anymore since the Dencun upgrade.
-The issue is with the new behavior of the `selfdestruct` opcode.
+The issue comes from the new behavior of the `selfdestruct` opcode which doesn't remove the contract's bytecode unless the contract is created AND self-destructed in the same transaction.
 See [EIP6780](https://eips.ethereum.org/EIPS/eip-6780).

 > <i>Contract Self Destructed, but was later reinitalized with new ByteCode</i>

 However, according to this github thread, it seems that it is still doable: https://github.com/OpenZeppelin/ethernaut/issues/701

-I will update this file if I crack it.
+I will update if I crack it.
+For information purposes, I have kept the old solution below.

 ### Old solution